lusalga/travelSite/README.md

 - Main content need to be worked on.

-- Home page needs more info.

-- About page needs more info.

 - 404 page needs new format.

 - 500 page needs new format.

 - Newsletter-signup route needs email to be linked to, as Mailchimp.

-- contest/vacation-photo route needs backend implementation.
+- contest/vacation-photo route needs backend implementation (you can delete this route).

 - /thank-you view needs to be implemented.
-It needs to be working with sessions.
+It needs to be working with sessions (you can delete this route).

 - /news-thank-you view needs to be working with sessions/cookies.
 Right now, if person sign up for newsletter, page does not change and info stays there.
-We might need to change cache.
+We might need to change cache (you can delete this route).

 - Database needs to be implemented, might use MongoDB.